BishopFox/badPods/README.md

 # badPods

 A collection of manifests that create pods with different elevated privileges.
-Quickly demonstrate the impact of allowing security sensitive pod specifications.
+Quickly demonstrate the impact of allowing common security sensitive pod attributes.

 ## Background
-Occasionally pods need access to privileged resources on the host, so the Kubernetes pod spec allows for it.
-However, this level of access should be granted with extreme caution.
-Administrators have ways to prevent the creation of pods with these security sensitive pod specifications using [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/), or third-party admission controllers like [OPA Gatekeeper](https://github.com/open-policy-agent/gatekeeper).

-However, even though the controls exist to define and enforce policy, the real-world security implication of allowing each specific attribute is not always understood, and quite often, pod creation is not as locked down as it should be.

-## Purpose
-What if you can create a pod with just `hostNetwork`, just `hostPID`, just `hostIPC`, just `hostPath`, or just `privileged`?
-What can you do in each case?
-This repository aims to help you answer those questions by providing some easy to use manifests and actionable steps to achieve those goals.
+Check out blog post here

 ## Prerequisites
 In order to be successful in this attack path, you'll need the following: